aylestoneallotments/www.aylestoneallotments.co.uk/index.md

 ---
 layout: hero
 title: "Aylestone Allotments and Leisure Gardeners' Society"
 summary: "We are one of the oldest allotment societies in Leicester.
-We work to promote gardening and vegetable growing."
+Based in Aylestone, Leicester we work to promote gardening and vegetable growing."
 "hero-image-url": "img/hero-home.jpg"
 "hero-copy": We are one of the oldest allotment societies in Leicester.
 We work to promote gardening and vegetable growing.
 published: true